 The Discovery Garden at the Iowa State Fairgrounds is a cooperative effort between the Polk County Extension District Master Gardeners and the Iowa State Fair.
-The purposes of the Discovery Garden are to provide a public exhibition area which highlights:
+This feature by Iowa Public Television tells a bit about the history of the garden.

 - New and unusual plant material including; annuals, perennials, tropicals, natives, ornamental grasses, hardy roses, dwarf conifers and bushes.

-- Plant material is labeled during the Iowa State Fair
+- Plants and beds are labeled during the Iowa State Fair

-- A children's tunnel made of gourds and other climbing vegetables and flowers
+Our famous children's tunnel made of gourds and other climbing vegetables and flowers for children of all ages to run through.

 - A landscaped pond with a bog and rapids